Psycho A-Go-Go: Cast

+The actress who plays the voice of the singing doll is credited as simply "Christy".

-Production and History
+Production and release

-In 1969, Psycho A-Go-Go was completely re-edited, with additional footage featuring actor John Carradine as a mad scientist added, and the film was re-released by American General as The Fiend with the Electronic Brain.
+In 1969, Psycho A-Go-Go was completely re-edited, with additional footage featuring actor John Carradine as a mad scientist, and the film was re-released by American General as The Fiend with the Electronic Brain.

-Still not satisfied with the result, in 1971 Adamson added still more new footage featuring actors Kent Taylor, Tommy Kirk and Regina Carrol, and re-edited the whole thing into an entirely different film titled Blood of Ghastly Horror.
-The confusing result, a patchwork film consisting of footage taken from three different variations, was theatrically distributed by Adamson's company Independent-International.
-It was also later released to late-night television under yet another title, The Man With the Synthetic Brain, with the violent nightclub singer's murder scene excised.
+In 1971 Adamson added more new footage featuring actors Kent Taylor, Tommy Kirk and Regina Carrol, and re-edited the whole thing into an entirely different film titled Blood of Ghastly Horror, which was theatrically distributed by Adamson's company Independent-International.
+It was also later released to late-night television under yet another title, The Man With the Synthetic Brain, with the nightclub worker's murder scene excised.

-The original 1965 version of Psycho A-Go-Go still exists today and has been released on DVD by Troma Pictures, with an introduction by Sam Sherman.
+The original 1965 version of Psycho A-Go-Go was released on DVD by Troma Pictures, with an introduction by Sam Sherman.